 2019 88 points

 2018 90 Points

 2015 89 Points

 2012 91 Points

 2009 91 Points

-The varietal breakdown is the same as the past three vintages: 70% Grenache, 10% Syrah, 10% Mourvedre and 10% Cinsault.
-Our tasting notes are also very similar to prior vintages but we’re finding this one to have more in common with the very good 2018 vintage rather than the 2019.
+The varietal breakdown remains the exact same for the past four vintages now, coming in at 70% Grenache, 10% Syrah, 10% Mourvedre and 10% Cinsault.
+Our tasting notes are similar to the prior 2020 vintage, and the 2018 before that.
+And our scores will reflect as much.

 CostcoWineBlog.com Rating: 90 points (a Costco Wine Top Pick)

 Purchased at Costco in: Atlanta, GA (Kennesaw, GA)